hongzhonglu/vivarium/doc/getting_started.rst

 Running Processes and Composites in Isolation
 =============================================

-Every process and composite can be run by itself.
-While this is not particularly useful for modeling cells or colonies, it may help illustrate what the process or composite does.
-To run a process or composite, you can simply execute the Python file that defines it.
+You can run any process or composite by itself.
+While this is too simple for modeling whole cells or colonies, it may help illustrate what the process or composite does.
+Isolating processes or composites like this is also a helpful debugging tool.
+To run a process or composite, you can execute the Python file that defines it.
 For example, we can run the degradation process like this:

 .. code-block:: console